livewire/docs/source/docs/data-binding.blade.md

 <div>
     <input type="text" wire:model="name">

-    My name is chica-chica {{ $name }}
+    Hi!
+My name is {{ $name }}
 </div>
 @endverbatim
 @endslot
 @endcodeComponent

-When the user types "Slim Shady" into the text field, the value of the `$name` property will automatically update.
+When the user types something into the text field, the value of the `$name` property will automatically update.
 Livewire knows to keep track of the provided name because of the `wire:model` directive.

 Internally, Livewire listens for "input" events on the element and updates the class property with the element's value.
 Therefore, you can apply `wire:model` to any element that emits `input` events.

+`<input type="text">`
+@tip
+By default, Livewire applies a 150ms debounce to text inputs.
+You can override this default like so: <code>&lt;input type="text" wire:model.debounce.0ms="name"&gt;</code>
+@endtip

 Common elements to use `wire:model` on include: